-Ideally a Grade 6 in chemistry or 6-6 in combined science with a Grade 6 in maths
+Grade 6 or above in chemistry or 6-6 in combined science with a Grade 6 or above in maths.

-Kinetics & Energetics – Why chemicals react together and predict whether they will.
+Kinetics and energetics – why chemicals react together and predict whether they will.

-Amount of substance – How much of the chemicals will react and how much will we produce.
+Amount of substance – how much of a chemical will react and how much will we produce.

-Acids & pH – Calculating the pH of solutions.
+Acids and pH – calculating the pH of solutions.

 Practicals are essential in science and there will be a series of required practicals to complete throughout the course.

 Three written examinations at the end of Year 13.
-At least 15% of the written papers will assess knowledge and understanding of practical skills.
-20% of the papers will assess mathematical skills.
+At least 15% of the written papers will assess knowledge and understanding of practical skills and 20% of the papers will assess mathematical skills.